 The Company has a complex equity structure which includes two series of preferred stock, common stock, warrants and options.
 The acquisition date fair value of the consideration transferred was calculated as follows:

 The fair value of the assets acquired and liabilities assumed at the closing date were based on management estimates, except for the patents which were valued by an independent valuation expert.
 Based upon the preliminary purchase price allocation, the following table summarizes the estimated provisional fair value of the assets acquired and liabilities assumed at the date of acquisition:

 The purchase price exceeded the fair value of the net assets acquired by approximately $166,000, which was recorded as goodwill.

-In connection with the reverse acquisition, the Company incurred approximately $110,000 for related transaction costs for the year ended December 31, 2016, which are included in general and administrative expenses in the accompanying consolidated statements of operations.
+In connection with the reverse acquisition, the Company incurred approximately $12,000 and $98,000 for related transaction costs for the three and nine months ended September 30, 2016, which are included in general and administrative expenses in the accompanying consolidated condensed statements of operations.

-The following unaudited pro forma results for the year ended December 31, 2016 and for the period from inception (June 2, 2015) to December 31, 2015 summarizes the consolidated results of operations of the Company, assuming the reverse acquisition had occurred on January 1, 2015 and after giving effect to the reverse acquisition adjustments, including amortization of tangible and intangible assets acquired in the transaction:
+The following unaudited pro forma results for the three and nine month periods ended September 30, 2016 and 2015 summarizes the consolidated results of operations of the Company, assuming the reverse acquisition had occurred on January 1, 2015 and after giving effect to the reverse acquisition adjustments, including amortization of tangible and intangible assets acquired in the transaction: